Tucson DUI Attorneys

 Aggravated Tucson DUI Basics

-There are three ways you can be charged with aggravated DUI.
+There are three ways you can be charged with aggravated DUI in Pima County.
 The first is at the time of your DUI arrest, you have a child under the age of 15 in the car with you.
 The second is if this is your third DUI arrest within a seven-year period.
 The last way prosecution may upgrade your DUI charge to aggravated is if you don’t have full driver’s license privileges when you are arrested.
 This could be a suspended license, a restricted license, or you are required to use an interlock device.
 An Aggravated DUI charge is a felony, while basic DUI charges are only misdemeanors.
 The difference between a felony and a misdemeanor in Arizona is that a misdemeanor is punishable by jail time of 6 months or less, while a felony is punishable by jail time of more than 6 months.

 Penalties for an Aggravated DUI in Tucson, Arizona